mrBigJS/d3-simpleCharts/readme.txt

 == Screenshots ==

-1. Shows how 'Columns' looks out together with home's pets example (old UI).
+1. Shows how basic 'Columns' looks out together with home's pets example (old UI).
-2. Shows how 'Area' looks out together with home's pets example (old UI).
+2. Shows how basic 'Area' looks out together with home's pets example (old UI).
-3. New button icons to call 5 different supported chart types on 'Columns' (current new UI).
+3. New button icons to call 5 different supported chart types on 'Columns' (current new UI with icons).
 4. Complex 'Pie' chart: its slices are colored smoothly from HTML 'navy' to 'gold' + more custom titles present in graph (old UI).
 5. 100% supported 'Line' chart that is produced by Rickshaw's high-level library (new UI).
 6. Just resized SVG chart on its own popup window and ready to print on paper.
+7. Area chart showing nice smooth gradient colors (new UI + options: startbar="lime" & endbar="red"]).

 == Changelog ==

+= 1.2.16 =
+Version 1.2.16 - Linear gradient colors comes to 'Area' charts same way as on 'Columns' + its screenshot.
+New 'cssfile' option to input any named style file per chart.
+New reference page of CSS classes on Wiki + general clarifications of docs on Github.

+= 1.2.15 =
+Version 1.2.15 - Fixing bug of resizing chart on its popup window.

+= 1.2.14 =
+Version 1.2.14 - Adding afew more impressive screenshots.

 = 1.2.13 =
 Version 1.2.13 - Popup window chart becomes resizeable: brand-new scale down + up buttons (after all that is what 'SVG' stands for).
 Adding one more pretty screenshot.